Big Al makes his Little League intro in 2018.

 You remember Big Al. He was the kid who proudly proclaimed on national TV that he hit dingers.
 "My name is Alfred Delia, at home they call me 'Big Al,' and I hit dingers," he said with a swagger.

-The 12-year-old became an internet sensation after those words.
-The sports world quickly fell in love with him and his mighty swing.
 Though his Middletown, New Jersey team ultimately fell short of advancing to Williamsport at the 2018 Mid-Atlantic Regional, Big Al's fame was just getting started.
 He was on the "Jimmy Kimmel Show."
 He signed autographs.
 He was recognized everywhere he went.

-Four years later, Big Al is still swinging for the fences.
+Five years later, Big Al is still swinging for the fences.

 Big Al's Rise to Stardom